jamesflores/book-descriptions-worker/README.md

    - Permanent storage of descriptions
    - Case-insensitive lookups
    - Stores "No description available" for missing descriptions
+   - Automatic cleanup of entries older than retention period

 2. WordPress Transient Cache:
    - 12-hour cache in WordPress